MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts/index.md

 A scope element is a keyword that indicates which **security checks** are being used to protect the resource.

 #### Scope Mapping
-By default, the scope elements you write in your scope are matched to a `SecurityCheck` with the same name.
+By default, the scope elements you write in your scope are matched to a security check with the same name.

 Optionally, at the application level, you can map a scope element to a different security check.
-You can also map it to a list of zero or more `SecurityChecks`.
+You can also map it to a list of zero or more security checks.
 This can be useful if you want to protect a resource differently depending on which application is trying to access it.

 ### Security Check
 A security check is an object responsible for obtaining credentials from a client and validate them.